quixio/quix-streams/docs/windowing.md

 ```

 `current()` mode may be used when you need to react to changes quickly because the application doesn't need to wait until the window is closed.
-But you will likely get duplicated values for each window interval
+But you will likely get duplicated values for each window interval.

 2. `final()` - results are emitted only after the window is expired.